kheshfehwael/Generating-2D-Datasets-With-Similar-Statistical-Properties/README.md

 ## How to use it

-Either download the zip package or you can clone this repository to your project directory.
+There are two options, how to use it.
+Either you download zip-package or you can clone this repository to your project directory.

-Getting started with Generating-2D-Datasets:
+If you use the repository directly, you should be aware that the project generator uses relative paths, e.g. input and output paths.
+To familiarize yourself with the software, read our Project Paper.
+A good starting point is the "Background" guide.
+There are further sections describing the individual building blocks of the project generator.

+Once installation, test the project using the Generating 2D Datasets function:

     same_stats slanted_less heart_test -h -i